hervit0/RFTG/README.md

 # RFTG
-Develop Race For The Galaxy game
+Race For The Galaxy game